projectriff/projectriff.io/_posts/2018-09-21-announcing-riff-0-1-3-on-Knative.md

   --local-path . \
   --image dev.local/java-hello:v1
 ```
 Using a `--local-path` builds code directly from your machine.
-The `dev.local` prefix keeps the image in your local docker environment instead of pushing it to a registry.
+The `dev.local` prefix produces an image in your local docker environment.

-> NOTE: pre-existing images with tags matching `--image` will result in an error "ANALYZING: Reading information from previous image for possible re-use" - remove those images first.
+> NOTE: pre-existing images with tags matching `--image` will result in an error "Reading information from previous image for possible re-use".
+Remove those images first.

 You can iterate on your code, by rebuilding locally.
 ```sh